When to Start Tummy Time

 Thanks to the "Back to Sleep" campaign, which urges parents to place babies on their back for naps and nighttime, rates of SIDS (Sudden Infant Death Syndrome) have declined significantly.
 But this practice has also led to an increase in plagiocephaly, which is when there is flattening of a baby's head due to lying on her back for too long.

 The fix: tummy time, which gives your baby a chance to develop her neck and arm muscles and view the world from a new perspective.
 "This activity takes pressure off the back of the head and allows babies to look from side to side so they can maintain full range of neck motion," explains Andy Bernstein, MD, a pediatrician in Evanston, IL.
-It also lets them work on their arm strength which they'll need when they're ready to roll over and crawl.
+It also lets babies work on their arm strength which they'll need when they're ready to roll over and crawl.
 (Keep in mind your baby should only have tummy time when she's awake and supervised since there are safety risks associated with stomach sleeping.)

 Of course, since she's not used to this position, your baby may end up red-faced and grunting at first.
 Here's how to make tummy time more fun for both of you: